NamuTestOrg/Addition/README.md

 # Addition
-Addition of two given numbers
+Addition of 2 numbers, which passed as an input.